Mercedes-Benz SLS AMG: Exterior

 The exterior aluminum body is supplied by Magna Steyr.
 The SLS and the CL65 AMG 40th Anniversary Edition are the only roadgoing Mercedes-Benz automobiles with the AMG Alubeam Silver exterior paint available, at an extra cost of €11,900 in Germany.
 Other colours include both metallic and matte colours, such as Designo Magno Kashmir, the matte paint known from the SL63 AMG IWC edition.

 The SLS AMG has a retractable rear wing which extends at a speed of 120 km/h for stability and handling and acts as an airbrake when braking.

 Models

-The first model introduced in the SLS lineage was the coupé with gullwing doors.
+The first model introduced in the SLS lineup was the coupé with gullwing doors.
 In mid-2010, an FIA-GT3 racing version was introduced; and for 2011–2013, Mercedes introduced a roadster version (with conventional doors and a soft top), an electric E-Cell version (coupé), and the ultimate iteration named the Black Series, which has a reduced weight of 70 kg.